7 Essential Tips for Garage Door Installation Planning

 CheckpointMinimum TargetAction if Insufficient

-Headroom clearance12–18 in (torsion), 6–8 in (extension)Use low-headroom kit or jackshaft opener
+Headroom clearance12–18 in (torsion), 6–8 in (extension)Use a low-headroom kit or a jackshaft opener

 Sideroom (each side)4.5–6 in typicalSwitch to narrower drums/tracks